grahamnicholls/aws_info/README.md

 ##What AWS assets can aws_info describe?

 This table shows the command-line option, and what it will cause to be listed:
-* -a              : all assets
+* -a              : all assets (the default, anyway, so this is superfluous)
 * -ami            : AMIs
 * -instances      : EC2 Instances (stopped & running)
 * -igw            : Internet Gateways